 Mark brings tremendous experience to his role at 4 Paws.
 He is a retired Fire Chief from Beavercreek Township Fire Department after a lifetime of service as a first responder.
 He has a wide variety of safety certifications and has served as a fire safety educator at Sinclair Community College, and has also obtained a commercial real estate license.
 He shares his wealth of knowledge with 4 Paws as our campus expansion project manager, having served in the same capacity for multiple municipal building projects.

-In March 2019, Mark was appointed to the 4 Paws Board of Directors and continues to manage the campus development and construction of future training buildings.
+In March 2019, Mark was appointed to the 4 Paws Board of Directors and managed the campus development and construction of future training buildings. in June 2021, Mark accepted the role of Executive Director and his background has been critical as 4 Paws moves forward to the future.
 Mark lives in Beavercreek with his wife, Betsy, and their Fabulous Flunky, Talbott.

-Jennifer has been a part of 4 Paws since she started volunteering at age 14.
-Her passion for the 4 Paws mission led her to begin a career with the organization; she started as a part-time trainer, and in 2015 moved to administration as Associate Director.
-She works closely with client families to support them through the entire service dog placement process, from the initial application to assistance after the dog is settled in the client’s home.
-Jennifer lives in Xenia with her husband, Bryan, and her two children.
+Jennifer has been a part of 4 Paws since she started volunteering in 2000.
+Her passion for the 4 Paws mission led her to begin a career with the organization; she started as a part-time trainer in 2003 and then accepted a job in the training department after graduating with an associates degree in Human/Social Services from the University of Cincinnati and a bachelors degree in Human Services: Mental Health from Northern Kentucky University.
+Jennifer enjoyed a leadership role in the training department while also training service dogs for clients, managing the women’s prison program at Lakin Correction in West Virginia, coordinating both the service dog in training and guardian programs.
+In 2015 moved to administration as Associate Director.
+She leads many of the programs in the administration department while also working closely with client families to support them through the entire service dog placement process, from the initial application to assistance after the dog is settled in the client’s home.
+Jennifer lives in Xenia with her husband, Bryan, her two children, and Fab Flunky Crosley.

 Brian lives with his wife, Daniele and son, Liam in Centerville.
 They have two dogs, Oliver and Finn and three cats, Jackie, Spooky and Nemo.
 Brian is a big sports fan, with football and basketball being his two favorites!
 Brian enjoys traveling, fishing, exercising, playing video games and most of all, spending time with his family.